frizzant/cs-splide-slider/readme.txt

 = How do i programmatically add flickity slider settings? = You will have to create the wanted backend settings and then output the options object in the 'save.js' file.
 There is a commented 'data-flickity' attribute waiting for you to add your settings.

+= What is the innerBlockWrapper.js for? =
+This file is used to wrap the inner blocks in the slider.
+Due to the nature of gutenberg it is not directly possible to allow block-variations with specific attributes to be added.
+This is a workaround to get blocks with presets to work.

 == Screenshots ==